 - Patients on the combination arm suffered a greater degree of marrow failure.

 - The addition of the radium on top of an abiraterone induced ‘flare’ paradoxically enhanced bone resorption thus affecting bone marrow and bone integrity, leading to worse outcome.

-Thus, it was well intentioned clinicians who may have, unintentionally, created vulnerability in their patients to fractures and other other complications.
-This argument would likely explain the altered rate of fractures but, unless the skeletal events led to fatal downsream events, wouldn’t explain the survival differences.
+Thus, it was well-intentioned clinicians who may have, unintentionally, created vulnerability in their patients to fractures and other complications.
+This argument would likely explain the altered rate of fractures but, unless the skeletal events led to fatal downstream events, wouldn’t explain the survival differences.

 Point two: Radium is known to induce bone marrow failure in some individuals.
 Perhaps it is higher than expected?
 This would perhaps explain the imbalance in deaths, but wouldn’t explain the imbalance in fractures.

 And what about point three.
 Several years ago we observed a high rate of bone flare in patients being treated on the abiraterone phase II trials.1 This was prior to the design of the COU-302 study that made abiraterone a standard of care in this setting, and in fact was a pivotal observation to the design of that trial and outcomes analysis in mCRPC now codified in the “Prostate Cancer Working Group” recommendations that are the guidebook for the design of prostate cancer clinical trials.